Two Birds With One Stone: Beamforming Design for Target Sensing and Proactive Eavesdropping: Introduction

 Like other wireless communication systems, ISAC systems also face security issues, and the confident signals are accessible to be wiretapped \cite{WeiZ2022MagPLS}.
-Since the transmit signals were reused for both sensing and communications, the security issue becomes imperative, especially when the target is a potential eavesdropper (PE) \cite{SuN2021TWC}-\cite{SuN2024TWC}.
-In \cite{SuN2021TWC}, the radar target was assumed to be a PE, and the SNR at the PE was minimized by designing the radar beam pattern while ensuring the SINR requirement at legitimate users (LUs).
+Since the transmit signals were reused for both sensing and communication, the security issue becomes imperative, especially when the target is a potential eavesdropper \cite{SuN2021TWC}-\cite{SuN2024TWC}.
+For the communication-centered works, the secrecy performance was optimized while taking the radar performance and other system constraints into account \cite{SuN2021TWC}-\cite{WeiW2024TWC}.
+In \cite{SuN2021TWC}, the radar target was assumed to be a potential eavesdropper, and the SNR at the potential eavesdropper was minimized by designing the radar beam pattern while ensuring the SINR requirement at legitimate users (LUs).
 Both the scenarios with perfect/imperfect target angle and the channel state information (CSI) were considered, respectively.
-In \cite{SuN2022TWC}, destructive interference was utilized to suppress the PE in the ISAC systems, and the SINR of the radar signals at the BS was maximized by jointly designing the transmit and receive beamforming matrices.
-Assuming the estimation error of the azimuth angle of the PE obeys the Gaussian distribution, the authors in \cite{JiaH2023TVT} proposed a new CSI error model.
+In \cite{SuN2022TWC}, destructive interference was utilized to suppress the potential eavesdropper in the ISAC systems, and the SINR of the radar signals at the BS was maximized by jointly designing the transmit and receive beamforming matrices.
+Assuming the estimation error of the azimuth angle of the potential eavesdropper obeys the Gaussian distribution, the authors in \cite{JiaH2023TVT} proposed a new CSI error model.
 Both the scenarios with the perfect eavesdropping CSI/a single LU and with imperfect eavesdropping CSI/multiple LUs were considered.
 The sum secrecy rate of the considered ISAC system was maximized by optimizing a beamforming vector while considering the CRB and QoS constraints.
-In \cite{DongF2023TGCN}, the scenarios with perfect and imperfect CSI for the ISAC with multiple CUs and PE were considered.
-The weighted sum of the mean square error (MSE) between the designed and desired beampatterns and the mean-squared cross-correlation pattern was minimized by jointly optimizing the covariance matrix of the transmitted signals.
-Ref. \cite{RenZ2023TCOM} investigated the joint secure transmit beamforming designs for ISAC systems with a single LU and multiple PEs.
-The weighted sum of beampattern matching MSE and cross-correlation patterns was minimized by jointly optimizing the information and the sensing covariance matrix.
-The scenario with bounded CSI errors and Gaussian CSI errors were considered, and the worst-case secrecy rate and the secrecy outage constraints were considered, respectively.
-In \cite{SuN2024TWC}, the authors proposed a novel sensing-aided secure scheme for the ISAC systems.
-The PEs' direction was estimated using the combined capon and approximate maximum likelihood technique.
-Then, the dual-functional beamforming and the artificial noise (AN) matrix were jointly optimized to maximize the normalized weighted sum of the secrecy rate and estimated CRB under the estimated angle errors and the system power budget constraints.
+In \cite{WeiW2024TWC}, the authors investigated the secure transmission of simultaneously transmitting and reflecting (STAR)-RIS-assisted ISAC systems.
+The transmitted beaming, artificial jamming, and passive transmitted and reflected beam formation for STAR-RIS were jointly designed to maximize the sum secrecy rate while taking the target minimum beam pattern gain constraint into account.